-I am a fifth year Ph.D. student in the Computer Science Department at Brown University where I am lucky to be advised by Ben Raphael.
+I am a Ph.D. student in the Computer Science Department at Brown University where I am lucky to be advised by Ben Raphael.
 My research centers around designing algorithms for analysis of high-throughput DNA sequencing data of cancer genomes.
-In particular, I have recently been focused on trying to better understand and model intra-tumor heterogeneity.
+In particular, I am interested in trying to better understand and model intra-tumor heterogeneity.

 I received my undergraduate degree in Mathematics from Pomona College in 2005.
-I worked as a software tester for Epic Systems, a company that designs electronic medical record systems, from 2005-2008, before receiving a certificate in Computer Science from University of Wisconsin - Madison in 2010, and my masters in Computer Science from Brown University in 2012.
-From 2011-2014 I was funded by an NSF Graduate Research Fellowship.
-I recieved a Google Anita Borg Scholarship in 2014.
+I worked as a software tester for Epic Systems from 2005-2008, before receiving a certificate in Computer Science from University of Wisconsin - Madison in 2010, and my masters degree in Computer Science from Brown University in 2012.
+From 2011-2014 I was funded by an NSF Graduate Research Fellowship and recieved a Google Anita Borg Scholarship in 2014.